magomimmo/modern-cljs/doc/tutorial-19.md

 to the project's dependencies the [shoreleave-remote][5] and the [shoreleave-remote-ring][6] libs.

-Even if those set of [shoreleave][7] libs did not create any issue in our project, I always like to use libs which are up-to-date with the latest available release of the libs they depend on.
+As you saw in the above Ajax tutorial, when we added to our project the set of [shoreleave][7] libs, we were forced to use a non canonical versions of them because the `shoreleave-remote-ring` depended on a release of `tools.reader` which was no more compatible with the latest CLJS compiler releases.
+But even if a lib does not create any issue in my projects, I always prefer to use libs which are up-to-date with the latest available release of the libs they depend on.

 If you take a look at the `project.clj` file of the